310mc/https-310mc.github.io-tl/source/_posts/feature_scout/misshapen_masterpiece.md

 {% endbubble %}

 {% bubble Chiaki grin %}
-And I’m already growing so attached to it, since I even made it from scratch! ☆
+And I’m already growing so attached to it, since I also made it from scratch! ☆

 The most important thing is to build experience… As part of my practice, I’ll also make handkerchiefs as presents for everyone in Ryuseitai.